 Peter vs. Paul

 We have read where before Peter offered the baptismal remission of sins through repentance (Acts 2:38).
 Here Peter says that their sins will be blotted out at the future times of refreshing.
 In neither instance does he offer faith in the blood for righteousness.
-Nor is his offers of salvation unconditional or free, but are accompanied with baptisms and repentance.
+Nor are his offers of salvation unconditional or free, but are accompanied with baptisms and repentance.

 In contrast Paul preaches the cross ‘according to the revelation of the mystery’ not revealed or known to Peter (Rom 16:25, Eph 3:4).
 Paul preaches salvation to a man who ‘worketh not’, receives atonement immediately, and is separate from the message of baptism taught by John the Baptist (Rom 4:5, Rom 5:11, 1 Cor 1:17).